sshmaxime/web-playground/README.md

 ## Architecture

-This monorepo is organized into three main workspaces: `apps`, `packages`, and `configs`.
+This monorepo is organized into four main workspaces: `apps`, `contracts`, `packages`, & `configs`.
 Each workspace serves a distinct purpose, making the overall structure intuitive and easy to navigate.

-- The `apps` workspace contains a collection of projects built with `React`, `Next.js`, and `TypeScript`, ranging from blockchain explorers to static websites.
+- The `apps` workspace contains a collection of projects built with `React`, `Next.js`, & `TypeScript`, ranging from blockchain explorers to static websites.

+- The `contracts` workspace includes a set of smart-contracts built and developed with `Solidity` & `Foundry`.

-- The pack`ages workspace houses reusable libraries, providing essential UI components, cryptographic utilities, and TypeScript helpers.
+- The `packages` workspace houses reusable libraries, providing essential UI components, cryptographic utilities, and TypeScript helpers.

 - The `configs` workspace offers base configurations for TypeScript projects, ensuring consistent setups and best practices across all applications.